Parotid Surgery in Princeton and Monroe, NJ

 During your consultation, you will undergo a physical examination and thorough review of your medical history.
 Dr. Kay will also order necessary blood tests and imaging to prepare for the procedure.
 He will review the specifics of the parotid surgery with you and give you an opportunity to ask questions.

 Since 1993, board-certified New Jersey otolaryngologist Dr. Scott Kay has been treating patients at his Central New Jersey area practice.
 Patients choose Dr. Kay for elite medical and surgical care relating to ear, nose, and throat issues.
 To schedule a consultation, please contact us today.
-Our practice serves patients throughout the neighboring communities of Princeton and Plainsboro.
+Our practice serves patients throughout the neighboring communities of Princeton, Monroe and Plainsboro.